falox/csharp-operator-sdk/README.md

 dotnet add package k8s.Operators --version 1.0.0-beta1
 ```

-Assuming that you have already added a custom resource definition for `MyResource` in your Kubernetes cluster, define a C# class for the custom resource:
+Assuming that you have already added a custom resource definition for `MyResource` in your Kubernetes cluster, define a class deriving from `CustomResource` for the custom resource:

 ```csharp
 // Set the CRD attributes